Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-BuddeComm has been supportive of the data centre market since the 1990s.
-However, it took nearly 20 years for the industry to reach its current position.
+It took over 20 years for the data centre market to reach its current position.
 The arrival of cloud computing, Big Data, M2M and IoT allowed for a large range of new services and applications, especially aimed at small and medium organisations.

 The data centre market includes telehousing facilities, co-location facilities, cloud and IT services, content hosting, connectivity and interconnection.
 They are important for a range of business and government applications including new developments of cloud computing and the Internet of Things (M2M).